Theta-Limited/OpenAthena-Legacy-Python/find_me_mode.md

 ### adjust fixed location

 find_me_mode allows the fixed reference location to be updated during software operation if the user has moved to a new location.
 The user may press the BACKSPACE ('🔙', '←', or 'delete') key to initiate input for a new location.
 Next, the user may provide a NATO MGRS, or immediately press the RETURN key ('↩') to input a latitude and longitude pair.
-The user may next provide the altitude of their new location, or immediately press the RETURN key ('↩') to use the terrain Altitude value of their new lat/lon
+The user may next provide the altitude of their new location, or immediately press the RETURN key ('↩') to automatically use the terrain Altitude value of their new lat/lon

 ### Autel sensor data warning
 Numerous in-accuracies have been observed in the sensor metadata of images taken by drones made by Autel Robotics.
 In many cases, this may result in in-accurate target resolutions.
 To inform the user of possible incorrect target resolutions, a prominent warning will appear in the output if the image filename contains `MAX`, as is the case by default for images taken by the Autel Evo II.
 At present only the filename is used to make this check and not the EXIF Make tag value